SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _The second round was a 'group discussion', with one moderator and 6 recruits.
 And the one who scored more 'points' would be the one who engaged more._
 And the third round was a month long, with sessions everyday, and people who attended the most sessions would be recruited.

-In 2024, we got rid of the group discussion round and replaced it with an AP round.
-I think the 2024 model is the best model we've had so far, and I'll come to it later.

-I'll come to the group discussion part later, but **the month-long recruitment was extremely useful** for a few reasons:
+ **The month-long recruitment was extremely useful** for a few reasons:

 - Since it wasn't confined to a particular few days, people could come according to the flexibility of their schedule.
 - People could get a feel of debate before they committed.